April 1, 2025

 Can you get a Zoom transcript without recording?

 In a roundabout way, you can — you'll need to enable automated captioning and then also enable "Save Captions."
 Before the end of the meeting, go to "View Live Transcript" and click "Save Transcript."
-But it's worth noting that live captioning is likely to be a lot less accurate than processed transcription.
+But it's worth noting that live captioning is likely to be a lot less accurate than processed transcription, making it better suited for immediate reference rather than detailed documentation.

 How do I download a transcript from a Zoom meeting?